Remi-Gau/cobidas-eyetracker/README-en.md

 - The M/EEG spreadsheet is accessible [here](https://docs.google.com/spreadsheets/d/1OhkmbtgIWdFxSVjpu6A8PWoAuqev0jY-98GFQlwBCy0/edit?usp=sharing)
 - The PET spreadsheet is accessible [here](https://docs.google.com/spreadsheets/d/1HS-1KOP8nE7C3MHiyRmQ6hd823cBZnCRVq0UryXvDc8/edit?usp=sharing)

 ## Want to know more?
 Have any questions?
 Something is missing?
+Want to help?
 Let us know.

 -   Most of the information is on this [github repository](https://github.com/Remi-Gau/COBIDAS_chckls).
 Open an issue there if something does not work or if you want a new feature.
 -   There is also an [OSF project](https://osf.io/anvqy/) to centralize all the information and repos.